 There are only a few steps from start to finish.
-The worst part is how tedious it feels.
-Before you start, clear the space of flammable objects, even though it’s unlikely anything dangerous will happen.
+The worst part is how tedious the process feels.
+Before you start, clear the space of flammable objects.
+It’s unlikely anything dangerous will happen, but let’s just be extra safe.
 The bathroom is a good, controlled environment.

-Insert the ~two inches of the cable into your knife’s wire stripper or notch.
+Insert about two inches of the cable into your knife’s wire stripper or bottle opener notch.
 If it’s an actual wire stripper, this piece may lock into place at a 90-degree angle.
 If it’s a bottle opener, lower the piece while keeping the cable in place.
-Continue lowering it until it’s wedged between the knife handle and bottle opener.
-Now, sink the knife until it’s just cutting through the sheath.
+Continue lowering until the cable is wedged between the knife handle and bottle opener (pictured above).
+Now, sink the knife down, so it’s just cutting through the sheath.

 Hold the longer side of the cable steady as you rotate the knife in a complete circle.
 It helps to add a bit of pressure on the handle as you rotate.
-Make sure you’re not pushing too hard and damaging the internal wiring.
-If damage does occur, that’s why we started on the longer piece of cable.
+Be gentle: you don’t want to push too hard and damage the internal wiring.
+Of course, accidents can happen.
+In the instance that you mistakenly cut through some of the headphone wire, start over.
+Just chop off the damaged piece and repeat step 1 and step 2 to get to this point.
+It’s okay to make mistakes, that’s why we started with the longer piece of cable.

 Pull the knife and excess cable in opposite directions once you’ve rotated the blade around the jacket.
 This will slide the sheath off, revealing three or four wires.
 In the case of the Razer Kraken X, there are four color-coded wires: red, blue, green, and copper.
-Set aside this section of the original cable and repeat this for the other part of the damaged cable.
+Set aside this section of the original cable and repeat this for the other section of damaged wiring.

 If you’re working with a flat or ribbon cable, an X-Acto knife is more effective than an army knife.
 This is a more delicate process.
 Make a two-inch lateral incision running down the cable.
 You can then lift the flaps to reveal the wires.
 Pluck each one out individually, either by hand or with tweezers.

-Once you’ve pulled each wire from the jacket, you’ll have to remove the outer coating.
-You’ll need to keep some of the colorings at the base of each wire to identify them.
+Once you’ve pulled each wire from the jacket, you need to remove the outer colored coating to reveal the copper.
+Keep some of the colorings at the base of each wire to identify them.
 This way, you’re not guessing and checking when you attach red to red, green to green, and so on.

 Burn each wire one at a time.
 The exposed wire only takes one or two seconds to reveal itself beneath the melted coating.
 If the flame begins traveling down the wire, blow it out.
 Push each completed wire off to the side as you move on to the next.
-Once all the coatings have been burned, clean the ash off.
-Set aside this piece of the original cable and repeat with the other piece.
+Once you’ve burned away the coatings, clean the ash off.
+Set aside this section of the cable and repeat with the other section.

 If you went the extra mile and picked up some heat shrink tubing, slide it away from the exposed wires onto each cable piece.
-Now, you have to reattach each wire.
-We’ll use this later.
+Let it hang below the section of cable that you’re actually working on.
+Now, it’s time to reattach each of the headphone wires.

-You only need to wrap two of the wires in a thin, pre-cut piece of electrical tape.
-Then, slide the heat-shrinking tubes back down over the covered wires.
-Hold a lighter below the tube; be careful to avoid touching the flame on the tubing.
-This will cause the tubing to contract and tighten around the wiring.
+If you’re going for that dressed-up headphone wire repair look, then you only need to wrap two of the wires in a thin piece of electrical tape.
+This keeps all the wires insulated from each other.
+Then, slide the heat-shrinking tubes down over the covered wires.
+Hold a lighter below the tube and allow it to slowly shrink over it.
+Avoid touching the flame to the tubing.
+This will cause the tubing to contract and tighten too much around the wiring.

 If you don’t want to use heat shrinking tubing, individually wrap each repaired wire with a thin piece of pre-cut electrical tape.
-Doing so will insulate and protect the wires.
 Wrap all three tape-covered wires in a single piece of electrical tape.